 Nesso

-The picturesque Civera Bridge at the entrance of the ravine.
+A magic place: the medieval Civera Bridge and the entrance of the ravine.

 To reach the shore (only accessible by foot) you have to descend almost 350 steps.